 - A.29.
 A responsible and responsive bidder, according to R.S.
 38:2212(A)(1), is one whose bid meets the requirements set out in the advertised bidding documents and who provides the required documentation within ten days of the bid opening.
-These documents may be required by statute, the Administrative Code, or the bidding documents. - ➤ Contractor certification R.S.
-37:2163 provides that all architects, engineers, and awarding authorities shall place in their bid specifications the requirement that a contractor shall certify that he holds an active license by displaying his license number on the bid envelope.
+These documents may be required by statute, the Administrative Code, or the bidding documents. - Contractor certification R.S.
+37:2165 provides that all architects, engineers, and awarding authorities shall place in their bid specifications the requirement that a contractor shall certify that he holds an active license by displaying his license number on the bid envelope.
+In the case of an electronic bid proposal, a contractor may submit an authentic digital signature on the electronic bid proposal accompanied by the contractor's license number in order to meet the requirements of this Paragraph.
 If the bid does not display the contractor's license number the bid shall be automatically rejected, the bid shall be returned to the bidder marked "Rejected," and shall not be read aloud.
 Any bid that does not require the contractor to hold an active license shall state the exemption on the bid envelope and shall be treated as a lawful bid.